Biggest remaining need for all 32 NFL teams

 Biggest need: Linebacker

-The Chargers had one of the worst run defenses in the league last season, but through the first week of free agency they have not signed an outside free agent on the defensive side of the football.
-The Bolts likely will look to the draft to add a couple defensive playmakers, but also could address that deficiency on the roster in the second wave of free agency. -- Eric D. Williams
+The Chargers had one of the worst run defenses in the league last season, but through the first week of free agency they have not signed an outside free agent on defense.
+The Bolts likely will look to the draft to add a couple of defensive playmakers, but also could address that deficiency on the roster in the second wave of free agency. -- Eric D. Williams

 Oakland Raiders